mtumilowicz/java12-io-socket-client-server-workshop/README.md

 * server just waits, listening to the socket for a client to make a connection request
 * webSockets and regular sockets are not the same thing
     * a webSocket runs over a regular socket
-    * the biggest difference is that ALL webSocket connections start with an HTTP request from client to server
+    * webSocket connections start with an HTTP request from client to server
-    * the fact that a webSocket connection starts with an HTTP connection is critically important because if you can reach the web server for normal web communication, then you can reach it for a webSocket request without any networking infrastructure anywhere between client and server having to open new holes in the firewall or open new ports or anything like that
+        * it is critically important because if you can reach the web server for normal web communication, then you can reach it for a webSocket request without any networking infrastructure anywhere between client and server having to open new holes in the firewall or open new ports or anything like that

 ## concerning threads
 * on 64 bit JVM 1.8 thread consumes 1,024 KB of RAM by default (-Xss flag)
     * 1000 concurrent connections mean 1,000 threads and about 1 GB of stack space
     * stack space is independent from heap space - application will consume far more than this a gigabyte
-* a thread pool has many advantages over simply creating threads on demand:
+* a thread pool has many advantages over simply creating threads on demand
     * thread is already initialized and started, therefore you do not have to wait or warm up, reducing client latency
     * we put a limit on the total number of threads running in our system so